capullo-tech/RadioCapullo/README.md

 ## License
 RadioCapullo is released under the MIT License.
 See the LICENSE file in the repository for more details.

+## Disclaimers

+### Fair Use of Spotify
+RadioCapullo integrates with Spotify via librespot-java for streaming audio.
+This integration is intended solely for personal use within the bounds of Spotify's terms of service.
+Users are responsible for ensuring their usage complies with all relevant laws and Spotify’s terms.

+### No Endorsement for Illicit Use
+This project is developed for lawful purposes and should not be used to infringe upon the rights of Spotify or any other party.
+The developers of RadioCapullo do not endorse or promote any illicit use of this software or any misuse that violates Spotify's terms of service.

+Please ensure that your use of RadioCapullo and Spotify complies with legal standards and Spotify's terms of use.

 ## Acknowledgments
 Special thanks to the Snapcast and librespot-java projects for their pioneering technologies which made this app possible.